 ESMA's 2016-2020 Strategy identifies that the establishment of a single rulebook is necessary but in itself not sufficient to work towards achieving our objectives.
 Therefore from 2016 onwards, ESMA's focus will shift increasingly from rulemaking to implementation.
 As such, supervisory convergence in the implementation, supervision and enforcement of common EU rules will be a core focus of ESMA's activities.
 In addition, co-operation with other institutions and in particular the Joint Committee of the ESAs, will also be vital to ensuring increased cross-sectoral consistency.
 2016 will be the first year that ESMA produces a dedicated work programme for its supervisory convergence activity.
-The Capital Markets Union (CMU) action plan published by the European Commission in September 2015 envisages some new tasks for ESMA that are subject to the usual EU legislative process in the course of 2016 and beyond; some initiatives in the CMU context will have an impact on ESMA's work already in 2016, others in the following years.
+At the time of writing, the Capital Markets Union (CMU) action plan was being finalised therefore this work programme does not yet include potential new tasks for ESMA arising from the CMU.